Latest version: 1.5.27 released on 5/14/2019.

 Lots of people.
-Alpaca is an open-source project and has been around for almost 3 years.
+Alpaca is an open-source project and has been under active development for 5 years!
 We've had a great time building it and have enjoyed the pull requests and adoption within some really great companies worldwide.
 Here are a few notable ones:

 If you'd like to have your company logo listed above, please drop us a line.